Clean Juice

-Clean Juice is a faith based American restaurant franchise that primarily serves Organic smoothies, juices, acai bowls, wraps, salads, and sandwiches.

-Landon and Kat Eckles started Clean Juice® in 2016 as the first USDA-certified organic juice bar franchise, claiming to be the only franchise of its kind in 2016.
+Clean Juice is an American restaurant franchise that primarily serves Organic smoothies, juices, acai bowls, wraps, salads, and sandwiches.
+Landon and Kat Eckles started Clean Juice in 2016 as the first USDA-certified organic juice bar franchise, claiming to be the only franchise of its kind in 2016.

-There are over 170 locations either in development or in operation in 30 states in the United States.
-The company is headquartered in Charlotte, North Carolina.
+In May 2024, BRIX Holdings LLC announced that it had completed the acquisition of the restaurant chain.
+Headquartered in Dallas, Texas, the company has over 80 Clean Juice locations under development or in operation across thirty states in the United States.

 History

 Clean Juice was founded in 2014 by husband and wife, Landon and Kat Eckles.
 The first location in Huntersville, North Carolina in June 2015.
 In April 2016, another location opened in South Charlotte with a third location opening in Concord, North Carolina in August 2016.
 By that month, Clean Juice had signed its first 5 franchising agreements after launching its franchising platform earlier that summer.

 Its first franchised location opened in Carrollwood, Florida in March 2017.
 By July of that year, there were 5 franchised locations in operation with another 58 in development.
 A total of 10 stores (two of them corporately-owned) were operational by September 2017.
 In 2018, the company began using the mobile payment and loyalty reward platform, LevelUp.
 That year, the company also surpassed 100 franchise units either in development or in operation in 16 states.